bilgino/angularforddd/README.md

 A common practice in Angular projects is to structure the code base into `/core`, `/shared`, `/features` folders according to the angular.io styleguide: https://angular.io/guide/styleguide#overall-structural-guidelines.
-Unfortunately, this approach isn't sufficient for a complex project and is mainly inspired by technical constraints.
+Unfortunately, this approach isn't sufficient for complex projects and is mainly inspired by technical constraints.
-If setting up a folder structure, a domain-driven approach is better suited for complex applications.
+When setting up a folder structure, a domain-driven approach is better suited for complex applications.

 Domain-driven scaffolding: